ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

   extension = "xml" / "xml.gz"
 ~~~

+The following primitive tokens that are used but otherwise unspecified
+are taken from the "Core Rules" of [@!RFC5234]: DIGIT, ALPHA.

 The extension **MUST** be "xml" for a plain XML file, or "xml.gz" for an
 XML file compressed using GZIP.